microsoft/verus-proof-synthesis/benchmarks/VeruSAGE-Bench/README.md

 # VeruSAGE-Bench

 **VeruSAGE-Bench** is a comprehensive benchmark suite for evaluating LLM-based agents on repository-level formal verification tasks in [Verus](https://github.com/verus-lang/verus).

+Note: A Verus version in or after Sep.
+2025 is highly recommended.

 ## Overview